-- 1. Immediately carryout the all the required census as per the company SOP. - 2.
-The Assistant Manager of each division to ensure the census is carried out and submitted the report. - 3.
-Submit the completed records to auditors by January 2014 - 4.
-To document and file all the records for the next surveillance assessment.
+1. Immediately carryout the all the required census as per the company SOP.

+2. The Assistant Manager of each division to ensure the census is carried out and submitted the report.

-Observation for improvement - ASA03
+3. Submit the completed records to auditors by January 2014.

+4. To document and file all the records for the next surveillance assessment.

+ASA4 Finding: Corrective action and implementation:

+The management has conducted the census as per SOP.
+Latest census was done on 16/4/2014 and June 2014 for Barn Owl occupancy, Rat damage and Caterpillar.
+MINAMAS Research Centre has prepared a specific form for the census record and verifies the collected data during estate visit.
+The previous census was done on 16/2/2014.
+The nonconformity was addressed appropriately as per the corrective action plan and implemented.
+The nonconformity was closed on 20 June 2014.

+Review of Progress with Observations/ Opportunities for Improvement Previously Identified

-There were three observations raised during the ASA3 assessment.
+Three observations were raised during the ASA3.
+The observations were addressed by the management.